yachabach/UdaSecurity/starter/README.md

 > Create a FakeSecurityRepository class that works just like the `PretendDatabaseSecurityRepository` class (except without the property files).
 Create a second test class called `SecurityServiceIntegrationTest.java` and write methods that test our requirements as integration tests.

-> These tests can call service methods and then use JUnit Assertions to verify that the values you retrieve after performing operations are the expected values.
+> These tests can call com.udacity.catpoint.image methods and then use JUnit Assertions to verify that the values you retrieve after performing operations are the expected values.

 ## Section 6: Build the Application into an Executable JAR
-Update your `pom.xml` to use a maven plugin that allows you to compile your application into an executable JAR.
+Update your `pom.xml` to use a maven plugin that allows you to compile your com.udacity.catpoint.com.udacity.catpoint.application.application into an executable JAR.
 Confirm that you can run the program by running the jar file.
-Execute the Maven goal that builds the JAR and start the application from the command line.
+Execute the Maven goal that builds the JAR and start the com.udacity.catpoint.com.udacity.catpoint.application.application from the command line.

-Submit a screenshot titled `executable_jar.png` that shows you running the executable jar from the command line and the application launching.
+Submit a screenshot titled `executable_jar.png` that shows you running the executable jar from the command line and the com.udacity.catpoint.com.udacity.catpoint.application.application launching.
 Use the command `java -jar [yourjarname]` to run it.

 ![creating a jar file](jar.png)